 Today I’m delighted to announce that Bush Heritage’s network of reserves on Dja Dja Wurrung country in central Victoria has been given a significant boost with the addition of a 346-hectare patch of bush.

 Extending habitat protection in this area is a significant step for our Victorian operations.
-It means we now protect approximately 2600 hectares across this heavily fragmented region, providing much needed connectivity and enabling isolated populations of threatened bird, mammal and reptile species to move more freely across the landscape.
+It means we now protect about 2,450 hectares across this heavily fragmented region, providing much needed connectivity and enabling isolated populations of threatened bird, mammal and reptile species to move more freely across the landscape.

 The newly acquired block is nestled between Lawan Reserve, which we’ve owned since 2015, and Mt Egbert or Ngarri.
 Ngarri is part of the Wychitella Nature Conservation Reserve managed by Parks Victoria and Djandak and is well known for its cultural significance and beautiful rocky outcrops called The Granites.
 We are working with Dja Dja Wurrung Traditional Owners (Djaara) for an appropriate language name for the new site.

 All these protected areas are in our Kara Kara Wedderburn Focal Landscape – the area between the regional town of Wedderburn and the Kara Kara National Park that we have been connecting up for more than a decade.
 This landscape is home to patches of temperate woodland which are the most threatened wooded ecosystem in Australia, primarily due to land clearing.